zenlight777/fuzelist-grammar/README.md

 This is an example code for a simple Lezer grammar.

-To use your own grammar, please:
+In Repl.it, to use your own grammar, please:

 1. Edit any file in this repo.
 1. When asked, fork the repo to your own repl.it account (create one if needed).